Economics (ECON)

 ECON 6504 Macroeconomic Theory and Applications (3 credits)

-Covers both long-run growth and short-run fluctuations.
-Begins with an analysis of the economy's long-run growth path using neoclassical and endogenous growth models, then surveys theories of the business cycle orthodoxy by orthodoxy in historical order.
+Covers both short-run economic fluctuations and long-run economic growth.
+Begins by analyzing business cycles utilizing current state-of-the-art models, then covers the economy's long-run growth path using neoclassical and endogenous growth models.
 Static and dynamic models of the economy are developed and used for policy analysis.

 Prerequisite: Admitted to the graduate ECON or FINA program; or cons. of M.S.A.E. prog. dir.